Part of the Living With Geographic Atrophy series |

 Foods with omega-3 fatty acids include:

-You can increase your intake of vitamin D by eating:
+You can get vitamin D by eating:

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

 We'd love to hear from you!
 Please share your name and email to post and read comments.